 Kyuuketsuki Miyu TV

-gaze into my eyes
+Gaze into my eyes

-deep within reveals
+Deep within reveals

-a heart chained in sorrow
+A heart chained in sorrow

-born of a flame in darkness
+Born of a flame in darkness

-in the night
+In the night

-i crave to feel your breath
+I crave to feel your breath

-and your touch
+And your touch

-for you, the eternal happyness comes
+For you, the eternal happiness comes

-at the price of your blood
+At the price of your blood

 I've decided not to go into a synopsis for every episode of the TV series.
 Summing up 25 episodes is far to exhaustive for me, and I don't think I could do a very good job anyhow.
 The general happenings of the Miyu TV series deal with Miyu going to a local school.
 It's usually at the school that Miyu learns about strange happenings which usually lead to a Shinma.
 Miyu often has to walk a fine line since she doesn't want people to discover her true nature (that she's a vampire).
 Miyu also struggles with the fact that she gets attached to her friend Chisato.
 The biggest problem of Miyu is probably Reiha; a snow demon who would like to be the guardian.
 Miyu for the most part despises Reiha, for her methods, as well as for her lack of compassion for humans.
-Overall the stories usually are set apart from one another, although a few episodes involve the past of Miyu, and Larva.
-I must admit that I really enjoy the slightly twisted little tales of Vampire Miyu.
-It's truly anime at its best.

 1. The Fang Knows